Leasehold and Freehold Reform Act 2024: Valuation Uncertainty and Marriage Value Guide

 Practical Implications for Different Stakeholders

 The Leasehold and Freehold Reform Act 2024 creates distinct impacts across various stakeholder groups within residential property markets.
-Leaseholders, freeholders, legal practitioners, and property professionals face different opportunities and challenges as the reformed legislative framework takes effect throughout 2025 and beyond.
+Leaseholders, freeholders, legal practitioners, and property professionals face different opportunities and challenges as the reformed legislative framework takes effect in stages from 2025 onwards.

 Leaseholder Benefits and Challenges Under New Law